aweymo-ui/five_ways/content/1_intro.md

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>
 </div>

+{% include gallery-figure.html img="full_metadata.jpg" width="100%" alt="Four lines of metadata in a spreadsheet." caption="Full metadata for these four items" %}

 Crucially, we also have the [full, formatted metadata here](https://docs.google.com/spreadsheets/d/1k8SrXjujlqHBO4NzwaPYcKKLIp7WjYh47esJwrv3Uzg/edit?usp=sharing)  on Google Sheets that we will be using selectively with all of the platforms today, beginning with Timeline.js.